LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

 The Lasso C/C++ Application Programming Interface (LCAPI) lets you write C or C++ code to add new Lasso methods, data types, or data source connectors to Lasso.
-Writing tags in LCAPI offers spped and system performance advantages over LJAPI and custom Lasso tags.
-However, tags must be compiled separately for Windows, OS X, and Linux.
+Writing tags in LCAPI offers speed and system performance advantages over LJAPI and custom Lasso tags.
+However, modules must be compiled separately for Windows, OS X, and Linux.

-This chapter provides a walk-through for building an example method, data type, and data source connector in LCAPI.
-You can download the source code for these examples here.
+This chapter provides a walk-through for building and debugging an example LCAPI method.
+You can download the source code for this and other examples `here </_static/lcapi_examples.zip>`_.

 .. _lcapi-overview-requirements: